Before You Read

 The Web Beyond Epstein

 Jeffrey Epstein is dead.
-Ghislaine Maxwell is in prison.
+Ghislaine Maxwell is in prison — her appeal rejected, her habeas petition denied, her offer to testify for a commutation ignored.
 The immediate operation collapsed.

-But the psychology that made it possible persists: the needs that made people vulnerable, the structures that provided cover, the superiority that justified exploitation, the incentives that enforced silence.
+The psychology that made it all possible persists: the needs that made people vulnerable, the structures that provided cover, the superiority that justified exploitation, the incentives that enforced silence.

 So what do you take from this?

-Trust the people who warn you.
+The people who saw it earliest weren’t smarter.
+They were the ones who listened when someone close to them said something was wrong.
 Wexner’s financial advisor told him “I smell a rat.”
 Melinda Gates repeatedly objected to her husband’s meetings.
 The pattern repeats: the people who care about you often see what you’re rationalizing away.

 The question from Part 1 still stands: When someone positions themselves as the answer to your secret needs, what do they expect to own?